Dr Mo Mandic

 I trained as a psychotherapist and counsellor at Regent's College, School of Psychotherapy and Counselling Psychology, London, to postgraduate and doctoral levels.

 In addition to my private practice, which I have held since 2002, I am currently a lecturer on the faculty staff of Regent's University London School of Psychotherapy and Psychology.
 In my capacity as staff member, I also provide individual and group supervision for trainee and qualified psychotherapists and counsellors, as well as facilitate personal and professional development (PPD) groups at Masters level.
-Lastly, I hold a Visiting Professor position at Union University, Novi Sad, Serbia, where I both teach and act as external evaluator and moderator.
+Lastly, I have held a Visiting Professor position at Union University, Novi Sad, Serbia, where I taught and acted as external evaluator and moderator.